RECIPE: Raspberry-Rhubarb Crumble

 1. Preheat the oven to 375°F.

-2. Make the filling: In a large bowl, add the raspberries, rhubarb, lemon zest and juice, sugar, and cornstarch.
+2. In a large bowl, add the raspberries, rhubarb, lemon zest and juice, sugar, and cornstarch.
 Toss to combine.
 Pour into a skillet and spread evenly.

 Notes

-Cook’s note: If you like the oats less visible and more integrated into the topping, pulse the oats a few times in a food processor before adding to the crumble topping.
+If you like the oats less visible and more integrated into the topping, pulse them a few times in a food processor before adding to the crumble topping.

 Latest Stories